 The villager’s mood is extremely dependent on the willingness factor.
 Make sure they are not in an angry mood.
 Villagers tend to get angry whenever you destroy their beds or workstations.
 Therefore, give them a reason to be happy.
 Simply make new houses for them to stay in and let them do their stuff.

-You only need to add beds (for the new baby as well), a workbench, and a chest and you should be good to go.
-You can make it grandiose or minimalistic depending on your tastes.
-However, the size of the house will have no effect on the villagers.
+You only need to add beds (for the new baby), a workbench, and a chest, and you should be ready to go.
+You can make it grandiose or minimalistic, depending on your tastes.
+However, the size of the house will not affect the villagers.

 Keep them Stuffed

-Another factor that has an effect on the villager’s willingness is the amount of food they have in their inventories.
-Here are the least amount of consumables a villager needs to have with them:
+Another factor that affects the villager’s willingness is the amount of food they have in their inventories.

-The player has the ability to throw food towards a villager to have them pick it up.
-Make sure to give them plenty or they will refuse to breed.
-Becoming willing will decrease their food stack and you will have to refill it after the mating is over in order to make them willing again.
+The player can throw food toward a villager to have them pick it up.
+Make sure to give them plenty, or they will refuse to breed.
+Becoming willing will decrease their food stack; you must refill it after the mating is over to make them willing again.

 Place the Beds Correctly

-Finding what’s wrong with your bed placement can be frustrating, to say the least.
+Finding what’s wrong with your bed placement can be frustrating.
 Therefore make sure you do it right the first time.
 Here is how you can place your beds correctly.

-In order to place the beds, you need to make sure every requirement is fulfilled perfectly!
-There should be a lot of beds in the room.
-If there are no beds available to facilitate a newcomer then the villagers will not breed.
+To place the beds, you must ensure every requirement is perfectly fulfilled!
+There should be a lot of beds in the room if there are no beds available to facilitate a newcomer, then the villagers will not breed.

 The beds must also have around 2 blocks of clearance in between.
 The baby villager needs to be able to pathfind and reach the bed.
 Any obstructions will hinder it from claiming the bed.
-Make sure no object is placed above the bed as it might invalidate it.
+Ensure no object is placed above the bed as it might invalidate it.

 Keep Your Villagers Happy

-The villagers have a gossip system that lets them share different gossip around the entire village.
-There are certain conditions that can affect a villager’s mood therefore make sure the villagers are not in a negative mood.
+The villagers have a gossip system that lets them share gossip around the village.
+Certain conditions can affect a villager’s mood; therefore, ensure the villagers are not in a negative mood.